 Accessing through google storage domain is by default having SSL enabled.
 However, when you intend to use a custom domain, then you got to find your way to configure SSL.

-Good news is, you can do it.
+The good news is, you can do it.

 Let’s see how…

-I assume you already have a site hosted in GCS and your website is accessible over HTTP.
-I’ve setup my lab domain (techpostal.com) to GCS.
+I assume you already have a site hosted in GCS, and your website is accessible over HTTP.
+I’ve set up my lab domain (techpostal.com) to GCS.